-It is the perfect side dish recipe for Thanksgiving and Christmas dinner.
+This crockpot corn casserole is the perfect easy side dish recipe for Thanksgiving and Christmas dinner.
 It’s also great for busy weeknights or lazy Sunday afternoons when you crave something warm, filling, and oh-so-delicious.

 Looking for more corn recipes?
 Don’t miss my Cheesy Corn Casserole, Corn Dip with Cream Cheese, and Quinoa Corn Salad.

-- Sour Cream: It contributes to the creaminess and tanginess of the dish.
-Greek yogurt or crème fraîche could be used as alternatives.
+- Sour Cream: Greek yogurt or crème fraîche could be used as an alternative.

-- Cream Cheese: It adds richness and creaminess.
-I recommend using full fat cream cheese.
+- Cream Cheese: I recommend using full-fat cream cheese.

-- Garlic Powder: It adds a savory depth to the dish.
-Fresh minced garlic or granulated garlic could be used instead.
+- Garlic Powder: Fresh minced garlic could be used instead.

-- Smoked Paprika: It adds a smoky flavor to the slow cooker corn casserole.
-Regular paprika or chipotle powder could be used instead.
+- Smoked Paprika: Regular paprika or a small amount of chipotle powder could be used instead.

-- Shredded Cheddar Cheese: It adds a cheesy layer on top.
-Any other melting cheese like mozzarella, pepper jack cheese, or Monterey Jack could be used
+- Shredded Cheddar Cheese: Any other melting cheese, like mozzarella, pepper jack cheese, or Monterey Jack, could be used

 For the full recipe with measurements, see the recipe card at the end of the post.